LINBIT/windrbd/inno-setup/README.txt

 fits our needs (thanks to the authors Jordan Russell and Martijn Laan!) and saved a lot of work.

-To obtain inno-setup go to their website, install it (sorry only runs under Microsoft Windows platforms) and make sure the application directory is in the PATH (we need to call the iscc command line compiler to generate the .EXE).
+To obtain inno-setup go to their website, install it (pick a 5.X version, 6.X does not work yet) and make sure the application directory is in the PATH (we need to call the iscc command line compiler to generate the .EXE).
+Inno setup also runs on Linux using a 32-bit wine environment in addition to Windows.